Moonlite: Production

+The movie was announced in early December 1910, shortly after the release of Thunderbolt.

 The plot appears to have been heavily influenced by the classic novel Robbery Under Arms.

-Gavin later said the film was the first script written by his wife Agnes.
-Female lead Ruby Butler won a beauty contest.
+Gavin later said the film was the first script written by his wife Agnes, although advertising attributed the story to Forsyth.

-The film was shot at Victoria Barracks in Sydney and in the bush around Lithgow, with a budget of over £1,000. over 200 people were reportedly involved in the film.
+The film was shot at Victoria Barracks in Sydney and in the bush around Lithgow in December 1910, with a budget of over £1,000.
+Lithgow filming was finished by 14 December.
+Over 200 people were reportedly involved in the film.

 Gavin was almost attacked by a shark while shooting an escape sequence near Glebe Island – producer H.A.
 Forsyth had to throw a dog overboard to distract the shark and save Gavin.
+According to The Sun: